Cynth42/udacity-fend-neighborhood-map/README.md

 * Or just click on the markers to learn more about the location.

-## How To Run The App in Production Mode
+## How To Run App In Production Mode

 * In your terminal, `run npm build`